-Leadership starts with access to the right information to make intelligent decisions and drive culture.
-You need efficient access to accurate metrics and KPIs, as well as the right insights to easily interpret them.
+Leadership starts with access to the right information to make intelligent decisions and drive a data culture.
+You need efficient access to accurate bank performance metrics and bank KPIs, as well as the right insights to easily interpret them.

-The average financial institution spends an excessive number of hours per month assembling financial performance reports, then updating, distributing, and interpreting data.
+The average bank spends an excessive number of hours per month assembling financial performance reports, then updating, distributing, and interpreting data.

-Your financial institution should consider a performance management tool designed to automate this entire process, empowering you to do less burdensome administrative work compiling data and reports, and more time making data-driven decisions that impact your bottom-line success.
+Your bank should consider a performance management tool designed to automate this entire process, empowering you to do less burdensome administrative work compiling data and reports, and more time making data-driven decisions that impact your bottom-line success.

-Impactful strategic decisions then start with understanding current performance strengths and areas of improvement by tracking the right mix of metrics and KPIs:
+Impactful strategic decisions then start with understanding current performance strengths and areas of improvement by tracking the right mix of key performance metrics for banks metrics and bank KPIs:

 - Net interest margin (NIM) – A measure of the difference between interest paid and interest received, adjusted for the total amount of interest-generating assets held by the bank.

 - Efficiency ratio – The ratio of non-interest expenses divided by revenue.
 This shows how well the bank's managers control their overhead (or back office) expenses.